Ray Denoising: Depth-aware Hard Negative Sampling for Multi-view 3D Object Detection

+With the depth of the ground-truth object's center known, we can determine the coordinates of valid reference points along the ray as follows:

-where $f$ is a function to encode the average scale of the ground-truth object and $f(\mathbf{S}_{GT})=k*\frac{w+h+l}{6}$.
-The $k$ is the radius, which determines the valid distribution range of reference points on the ray. $\beta_{i} \in \mathbb{R}$ represents the offset of $i$-th reference point.
-With the offset, we can obtain the position of the reference point by
+where $f$ is a function that encodes the average scale of the ground-truth object, calculated as $f(\mathbf{S}_{GT}) = k \cdot \frac{w + h + l}{6}$.
+The radius $k$ defines the valid distribution range for reference points, and $\beta_{i}$ is the offset for the $i$-th reference point.